vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_examples.md

 You can designate a specific network for container VMs to use by specifying the `--container-network` option.
 Containers use this network if the container developer runs `docker run` or `docker create` specifying the `--net` option with one of the specified container networks when they run or create a container.
 This option requires a port group that must exist before you run `vic-machine create`.
 You cannot use the same port group that you use for the bridge network.
 You can provide a descriptive name for the network, for use by Docker.
 If you do not specify a descriptive name, Docker uses the vSphere network name.
 For example, the descriptive name appears as an available network in the output of `docker info` and `docker network ls`.

 If the network that you designate as the container network in the `--container-network` option does not support DHCP, you can configure the gateway, DNS server, and a range of IP addresses for container VMs to use.
+You must specify `--container-network-ip-range` if container developers need to deploy containers with static IP addresses.

 This example deploys a VCH with the following configuration: